SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/Section 3 - SRA data/README.md

 ```
 module load bioinformatics/sratoolkit
 ```
 To download SRAs, you can either submit a separate prefetch command for each of your files, or you can create a text files containing a list of SRA accession numbers and download them all using a single prefetch command.
+Run prefetch from `data/sra/`.
+Everything else will be run from `jobs/`.

 Download your SRA files.
 ```